First, Important, to avoid confusion;

 #1: NGR dyes may be added to most topcoats to enhance color and the depth of finish.|

-#2: for Deep Dark tones
+#2: for Deep Dark toned finishes

-Flatt & Dead Flatt sheens are not recommended Very Dark finishes show & emphasize abrasions and oils from finger or hand prints.
+Flatt & Dead Flatt sheens are Not recommended – Very Dark finishes show & emphasize abrasions and oils from finger or hand prints.